sanity-io/sanity-shopify-studio/README.md

 ### Shopify friendly content schemas

 This studio is built to accomodate product information coming from a Shopify Store.
-You can use the [Saniy Shopify app][sanity-shopify] to sync your product information, add content on top of it and integrate with editorial content.
-The content will be available over APIs that you can use with a
+You can use the [Sanity Shopify app][sanity-shopify] to sync your product information, add content on top of it and integrate with editorial content.
+The content will be available over APIs that you can access with [`@sanity/client`][sanity-client] or the [HTTP API][http-api-docs].
+If using Hydrogen, the [Sanity plugin for Hydrogen][hydrogen-plugin].

 Inside `/schemas` you'll find schema definitions for all the content types.
 They are organized in folders:

 - `/schemas/annotations/`: Annotations let editors mark up text in the block content editor with rich objects.
 These can be used to agument editorial content with product information.
 It also uses referential integrity to keep you from unwillingly delete a product that's used in editorial content.
 - `/schemas/documents/`: Document types determines the shape of the JSON documents that's stored in your content lake.
 This is where you define the content forms for things like products, collections, variants, as well as articles.
-- `/schemas/objects/`:
+- `/schemas/objects/`: General purpose & re-usable content structures, such as links (`linkExternal`, `linkInternal`), `productOption` and `blockImage`

 ### Desk structure